-Summer is here — it’s time to warm up the grill!
-With grilling season upon us, we’re giving you the best foods you can grill all summer long.
-And, we bet you’ll be surprised to see some of these foods on our list!
-We’re inviting you to get adventurous (think: grilled avocado, watermelon, pineapple, and cheese).
+Summer is here — turn off the stove and warm up the grill, it’s time to get cooking!
+With grilling season upon us, we’re giving you seventeen reasons to keep the grill going all summer long.
+While burgers and steak will always be summer classics, there are some other foods that deserve the spotlight!
+From grilled watermelon and peaches to granola and bacon, we bet you’ll be surprised to see some of these foods on our list!
+We’re inviting you to get adventurous (think: grilled avocado, oysters, pineapple, and cheese).
 Oh yes, this summer is going to be smoking.

 Kicking off our list of foods you can grill is no other than the quintessential fruit of summer — watermelon.
 Watermelon is one of the most hydrating fruits, plus it’s rich in nutrients like the antioxidant lycopene.
 You’ve probably heard of (and love) everything from watermelon popsicles, salads, and ceviche, but have you tried this seasonal summer favorite with a bit of char?
 A few minutes on the grill gives watermelon a sweet caramelized flavor, making it the perfect treat for any summer day.

 Cut it into wedges and add your flavoring of choice.
 Try grilling it with a squeeze of lime, your favorite herbs like basil and cilantro, or a sprinkle of cayenne with honey for a sweet and zesty spice.